balfabb87/GoodbyeBigSlow.kext/ReadMe.md

 Unlike [DisableTurboBoost.kext](https://github.com/nanoant/DisableTurboBoost.kext), this kext does not fuss with Intel® Turbo Boost Technology which dynamically increases the processor's frequency as needed by taking advantage of thermal and power headroom to give you a burst of speed when you need it, and increased energy efficiency when you don't.

+You may have noticed other slowdowns by background processes like `syspolicyd`, `trustd`, `taskgated`, `WindowServer`, `MRT`, `VTDecoderXPCService` but this kext is not going to solve them.
+Read this article, STFW and back up your data before risking it: https://www.naut.ca/blog/2020/11/13/forbidden-commands-to-liberate-macos/

 Prerequisites
 ---------------